drcandacemakedamoore/cleanX/README.md

 is under revision.

 # Installation
-## Set up a virtual environment
+- setting up a virtual environment is desirable, but not absolutely neccesary
-- you will have to use xxxx

 - activate  the environment
-- ensure you have the pip as below
+- use pip as below

         pip install cleanX